Home » Health & Fitness » How to Start Running When Overweight

 • Run in the early morning or late evening

-• Wear light, breathable clothing
+• Wear light, breathable clothing, long sleeves, and hats

 • Listen to your body and slow down if needed

-Conquering Cold Weather Runs
+Braving Cold Weather

 • Protect your extremities with gloves and a hat